We intend to provide easy access to the information you need to be an informed consumer of an MIT education.

 - The right to provide written consent before MIT discloses personally identifiable information from the student’s education records to third-parties, unless a FERPA exception allows disclosure without prior consent.

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by MIT to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is:

 Family Policy Compliance Office

 In its privacy policies, MIT uses the term student information to refer to education records.
 MIT’s Privacy of Student Records policy builds upon FERPA.
 View the full text of MIT’s Privacy of Student Records policy.

 In response to Massachusetts regulations for the protection of Personal Information Requiring Notification (PIRN), MIT implemented a Written Information Security Program, which includes administrative, technical, and physical safeguards for this type of data.
 There are other MIT information protection initiatives in place that aim to protect student, health, and personal financial information.

 Massachusetts State Law requires all new students, regardless of age or gender, to submit documentation of immunity to certain infectious diseases.
-View MIT’s policy on immunization requirements on the MIT Medical web site.
+View MIT’s policy on immunization requirements on the MIT Health web site.